Nursing

 Relevant Nursing Theories for HAI Prevention Assignments

-Several nursing theories are directly applicable when writing academically about the nursing role in HAI prevention.
-Florence Nightingale’s Environmental Theory (as discussed) provides the foundational framework.
-Betty Neuman’s Systems Model — which conceptualizes the patient as a system interacting with stressors in the environment — frames HAIs as environmental stressors that nursing interventions stabilize.
-Betty Neuman’s systems model is used explicitly in infection prevention research, including the umbrella review by Ferreira et al. (2024).
-Dorothea Orem’s Self-Care Deficit Theory is relevant to patient education for infection prevention — patients who can learn and apply self-care (hand hygiene, wound care) reduce their own HAI risk; nurses assess deficits and fill them through education and direct care.
-Dorothea Orem’s self-care deficit theory provides the theoretical basis for why patient education is not supplementary to nursing infection prevention — it is integral to it.
+Several nursing theories directly apply when writing academically about the nursing role in HAI prevention.
+Florence Nightingale’s Environmental Theory provides the foundational framework.
+Betty Neuman’s Systems Model frames HAIs as environmental stressors that nursing interventions stabilize.
+Dorothea Orem’s Self-Care Deficit Theory supports patient education for infection prevention — nurses assess deficits in hand hygiene, wound care, and catheter management and fill them through teaching and direct care.

 Need Expert Help With Your Nursing Assignment?